Dead Space (2023 video game): Gameplay

+The USG Ishimura is featured as a singular environment that can be freely explored without impacting the main story.
+Divided into six sections (Engineering/Mining, Hydroponics, Flight Deck/Hangar, Medical, Crew Quarters, and Bridge), players can unlock different areas of the Ishimura by proceeding through the main story.
+While the ship’s tram system can still be used to move to different sections, they are no longer readily available and must be unlocked by proceeding through each section on foot.
+A new feature added is the ability to access locked doors and containers by rerouting the ship’s power through various junction boxes or by using a security clearance instead of having to sacrifice Power Nodes.

 Synopsis

-Setting
+Characters and setting

-Set in the 26th century, the story follows engineer Isaac Clarke, a crewman on a repair vessel called the USG Kellion assigned to the USG Ishimura, a massive planetary mining ship that has gone silent above the planet Aegis VII.
-His crew includes computer specialist Kendra Daniels, chief security officer Zach Hammond, and co-pilots and security personnel Cpls.
-Hailey Johnston and Aiden Chen.
+Set in the 26th century, the story follows starship engineer Isaac Clarke and the crew of the repair vessel Kellion, assigned to the USG Ishimura, a massive planetary mining ship operated by the Concordance Extraction Corporation (CEC) that has gone silent above the planet Aegis VII.
+The other members of the crew are Kendra Daniels, a private contractor specializing in computer systems, CEC security chief Lt.
+Zach Hammond, his right-hand man Cpl.
+Aiden Chen, and helmsman Cpl.
+Hailey Johnston.

-While investigating a distress call sent by the ship's medical officer and Isaac's girlfriend, Nicole Brennan, the Kellions crew is attacked by creatures made from mutated human corpses called Necromorphs.
+While investigating a distress call, the crew of the Kellion are attacked by Necromorphs, creatures made from mutated human corpses, and separated.
 Isaac is forced to fend for himself as he tries to save his crewmates and learn the truth behind the loss of the Ishimura.
-Along the way, he encounters several survivors including Nicole, horticulturalist Elizabeth Cross, engineer and Cross's boyfriend Jacob Temple, Ishimura Chief Science Officer Terrence Kyne, and insane scientist Dr. Challus Mercer.
+Along the way, he encounters several survivors, including his girlfriend, Senior Medical Officer Dr. Nicole Brennan, horticulturalist and Hydroponics Director Dr. Elizabeth Cross, Cross's boyfriend and Acting Chief Engineer Jacob Temple, Chief Science Officer Terrence Kyne, and his colleague, Special Researcher Dr. Challus Mercer.

 Plot

 The Kellion crew arrives at the outskirts of Aegis VII, but they crash-land aboard the Ishimura due to a docking malfunction.
 An injured Johnston stays behind as Isaac, Kendra, Hammond, and Chen investigate the seemingly abandoned ship.
 Necromorphs made from the corpses of the Ishimura's crew attack the group, killing Chen and forcing them to separate.
-As they battle the undead crew, the trio investigates the Ishimura to repair its damage and find out what caused the outbreak.
-The situation quickly worsens: Necromorphs kill Johnston and destroy the Kellion, and a mutated Chen attacks Hammond before being sealed in an escape pod, which Hammond jettisons.
+As they battle the undead crew, the trio split up to explore the ship and find out what caused the outbreak.
+The situation soon worsens when the Necromorphs damage the Kellion's singularity core, causing the ship to explode and kill Johnston, while Hammond is attacked by a mutated Chen while searching the ship's bridge.
+Unwilling to harm his friend, he seals Chen in an escape pod and jettisons him into space.
+Kendra accesses the Ishimura's central computer and discovers that the ship was harboring a "discovery" from Aegis VII.